 (from Wikipedia entry)

-For more information, see Wikipedia entry at: https://en.wikipedia.org/wiki/Caroline_Augusta_Foley_Rhys_Davids .
+For more information, see Wikipedia entry at: http://en.wikipedia.org/wiki/Paul_Carus .

 (from Wikipedia entry)